napframework/nap-docs/app/manual/09_project_management.md

 This document explains how to create, maintain and share a NAP project or module.
 Although a typical NAP project is an application, it doesn't have to be: it can also be a service or library.
 That's why we refer to it as a project instead of an application in this document.

 All project management utilities reside in the `tools` directory under the NAP root.
-Convenience shortcuts to regenerate the solution and package the application also sit within each project.
+Convenience shortcuts to regenerate the solution and package the application also sit within each app.
 We'll go over the basic tasks here and then cover some more advanced topics in the [Custom CMake](@ref custom_cmake) section for those who want to take things further.

 We will use the *unix* shell syntax in this document, for convenience and readability.
 If you're on Windows and using the prompt, simply replace `./*.sh` with `*.bat`.
 Any exception to this rule will be clearly documented.

 *This document assumes you are working from a pre-compiled distributable NAP package.
 However, some people prefer working with NAP directly from source.
 Fortunately most instructions in this document are the same for both contexts, except some paths.
 Additional information is provided when this is the case.*

-## Create Project {#proj_creation}
+## Create Application {#app_creation}

-Follow these steps to create a new project titled `MyFirstApp`.
+Follow these steps to create a new application titled `MyFirstApp`.

 1. Open a terminal
 2. Browse to the NAP framework directory
-3. Create the project
+3. Create the application
 ```
 ./tools/create_app.sh MyFirstApp
 ```

-The project will be located in `apps/MyFirstApp`.
+The application will be located in `apps/MyFirstApp`.
 This directory contains your application source-code, assets, makefiles (Linux) or visual studio solution (Windows) and build instructions.

-Within each project folder you'll find the `app.json` file which defines various project specific settings, such as: the name of your app , which modules to include and which content to load:
+Within each application folder you'll find the `app.json` file which defines various project specific settings, such as: the name of your app , which modules to include and which content to load:

 ```
 {